mlflow/mlflow/docs/source/models.rst

 module will accept the following data formats as input, depending on the deployment flavor:

   * `mlflow.pyfunc.FLAVOR_NAME`: For this deployment flavor, The endpoint accepts the same formats as the pyfunc server.
-These formats are described :ref:`in the pyfunc deployment documentation <pyfunc_deployment>`.
+These formats are described in the :ref:`pyfunc deployment documentation <pyfunc_deployment>`.

   * `mlflow.mleap.FLAVOR_NAME`: For this deployment flavor, the endpoint ONLY accepts JSON-serialized Pandas DataFrames in the `split` orientation.
 For example,